nehaljwani/team.exiv2.org/book/IMaEA.md

 And many other things arrive which were not in the simple model.
 In the worst case, new tasks can be larger than the original task.
 You have an exploding, complex challenge.

 To deal with this, you have to start a project inside the project.
 Something like "Remove furniture" is obvious in a house.
-But what would it mean on an Aircraft Carrier?
+But what would that mean on an Aircraft Carrier?

 So, we stay calm and add more items to the project plan.
 And that's when and why everything goes wrong.
 The plan gets longer and more detailed.
 However it's still the same old linear model.